dugsq/xenograte-xct/README.md

 machine.
 You can then weave these worker processes together into powerful integrations and automations.

 ### Environment
-* Tested on Mac OSX and Ubuntu
+* Tested on Mac OS X and Ubuntu
-* Currently NOT support Windows
+* Currently does NOT support Windows

 ### Prerequisites